 - Molly Baldock (Ashland, Ky.): Molly earned a Bachelor of Science degree in political science and economics.
 At UofL, she served as vice president of member education for the Kappa Delta Sorority, vice chair and outreach chair of the McConnell Scholars Program and associate supreme court justice for the student government association.
 Her honors thesis was entitled “The Influence of Gender on Interruptions in the U.S. Court of Appeals.”
-She will pursue a law degree in the fall.
+She will attend Notre Dame Law School in the fall.

 - Ben Barberie (Lexington, Ky.): Ben earned dual degrees in political science (Bachelor of Science) and economics (Bachelor of Arts).
 At UofL, he served as the student government’s academic vice president, finance director and student outreach coordinator for raiseRED Dance Marathon, economic health ambassador for the Christina Lee Brown Envirome Institute and annotator and housing chairman for the Sigma Chi Fraternity.
 He is an applicant for a Fulbright scholarship to Malaysia.

 - Grayson Ford (Cadiz, Ky.): Grayson earned a Bachelor of Arts in political science and economics and was named Outstanding Graduate in Economics.
 At UofL, he was a member of the student orientation staff, new member educator for the Sigma Chi Fraternity, a Harlan Scholar and student outreach coordinator for the raiseRED Dance Marathon.
 Grayson will attend Texas A&M University School of Law in the fall.